ncbi/blast-cloud/_posts/2015-06-09-choosing-instance.md

 first BLAST search will be slow, but afterwards the database will be cached locally and BLAST will run faster.

+### Instance data center

-**NOTE**: Since the database is coming from the NCBI, downloads are faster if the instance runs in a data center that is geographically close to NCBI.
+Since the database is coming from the NCBI, downloads are faster if the instance runs in a data center that is geographically close to NCBI.
 For AWS, US-East (N. Virginia) is the closest data center, so for optimal performance, please consider starting your instance in that data center.